 Often, homeowners do not know something requires repair until they rip everything out apart.
 Believe it or not, many bathrooms do not have proper waterproofing, which means water has continuously damaged the flooring over the years.
 As a result, the timber flooring under the tiles is rotten.

 The same thing applies to those with paper-thin structural walls with a timber frame.
 It’s a recipe that termites love.
-If you have a similar case, you will have to replace the damaged floors and walls.
+If you have a similar case, you will have to replace and dispose of the damaged floors and walls.
 For expert tips on what type of bathroom flooring to choose, please read our blog post about this topic.

 4. Be Prepared With a Cash Contingency Plan